sanjay-gangishetty/chrono-calc/README.md

 # Chrono calc

-A simple and user-friendly web application built with React that allows users to calculate the difference between dates, view previous calculations, and more.
+A simple and user-friendly web application built with React that allows users to Add a specified number of days or weeks to a date and obtain the resulting date.

 ## Table of Contents